 An allergy test is performed by a trained specialist to determine if an allergen may trigger an allergic reaction in a person.
 The results of the allergy test is used to help in the diagnosis of certain allergic conditions.

-Primarily, there are two types of skin test: the skin test and the blood test.
+Primarily, there are two types of allergy test: the skin test and the blood test.
 Skin test, the most common allergy testing method, is being performed when the doctor or specialist places a small amount of possible allergen on or below the skin to see if a reaction is developed.
 Blood test, only performed if the person is not eligible to undergo skin test, is used to look for antibodies, or substances inside the blood.

 - Drug allergy - taking certain medications can trigger you to develop rashes, hives, or difficulty breathing.

 - Food allergy - eating certain food items, or a substance in a food, can trigger allergies.
 You can also develop allergies on food you have been eating for a long time with no problems.

 - Insect allergy - you can develop an allergic reaction from stinging insects such as bees, wasps, and ants.
 It should be noted to distinguish between a normal reaction and an allergic reaction.
 Non-stinging insects like dust mites and cockroaches can cause allergic reactions.

 - Latex allergy - the natural rubber latex can cause allergic reactions to some people

 - Mold allergy - mold allergies can be difficult to outrun since mold can thrive everywhere.